capslock303/issue_interface/README.md

 ## Overview

 This tool provides an interactive, step-by-step evaluation process to determine whether a TCPA violation has occurred.
-It guides users through a series of yes/no questions based on the legal requirements of the TCPA.
+It guides users through a series of user-friendly yes/no questions based on the legal requirements of the TCPA, making complex legal concepts accessible to everyone.

 ## Features